We adore nature crafts, and today I’m sharing one of our all-time favourites, a DIY nature craft construction kit.

 - A tray to put the items on

-I set it out on an outdoor table and the girls and I started creating.
-We made lots of cool things, and each new creation only inspired more new ideas.
+The girls and I made lots of cool things together, and each new creation only inspired more new ideas.

 The blu-tack works a treat for connecting the seed pods together and attaching the googly eyes.
 Once you’re finished you can take the creations apart to make something new, just like lego and other kids construction sets.